What will this qualify staff for?

 Sounds good…so what do i do now?

-The deadline for confirmation of places for training in 2018 will close on 15th September 2017.
 Please complete the expression of interest form and a member of the CYP IAPT team will be in contact to support you through the process further.